 -

-A Complex Systems Approach to the Study of Ideology: Cognitive Affective Structures and the Dynamics of Belief Systems (Thomas Homer-Dixon, Jonathan Leader Maynard, Matto Mildenberger, Manjana Milkoreit, Steven J. Mock, Stephen Quilley, Tobias Schröder and Paul Thagard, 2013)
+Homer-Dixon et al. 2013_A Complex Systems Approach to the Study of Ideology: Cognitive Affective Structures and the Dynamics of Belief Systems

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.